junghan0611/spacemacs/layers/+tags/gtags/README.md

 In order to look up symbol references for any language not in the built in parser you must use the pygments backend.
-When this backend is used global actually uses both ctags and pygments to find the definitions and uses of functions and variables as well as \"other symbols\".
+When this backend is used global actually uses both ctags and pygments to find the definitions and uses of functions and variables as well as "other symbols".

 If you enabled pygments (the best choice) and use that as the backend (i.e. `GTAGSLABEL=pygments` or `--gtagslabel=pygments`) the following